-Using this chart as a reference, you can quickly and easily understand how much money that each ½ keg you have represents for your bottom line at your preferred price point.
+Using this chart as a reference, you can quickly and easily understand how much money each ½ keg you have represents for your bottom line at your preferred price point.
 Basically, this chart is a shortcut to helping you make money.
 A standard ½ barrel keg holds roughly 1,984 ounces of beer.
-That’s the number you see all the way to left of the equation (which we’ll get to in a second).
 Keep this number in mind when you’re setting prices per serving in your bar, and we promise, you’ll never lose money.

-Taking it a step further, this chart tells you what the standard glass is for your preferred ounce serving of a given beer.
-So maybe you have a high ABV (alcohol by volume) IPA that you only want to serve in 10 ounce glasses (Belgian half pints) to help keep everyone from getting over-served.
+This chart tells you what the standard beer glass is for your preferred ounce serving of a given beer.
+So maybe you have a high ABV (alcohol by volume) beer that you only want to serve in 10 ounce glasses (like a British half pint) to help keep everyone from getting over-served.
 To understand how you should price that, simply consult the top row and see where you need to be to break even/pull ahead on the price of your keg.
 For example, you’ll note that at that top row (10 oz.) level the difference between a $3.50 and a $3.75 serving amounts to essentially $50 per keg.
 Maybe that’s enough, maybe it’s not.
 But at least you know.
 And once you have that information quickly at your fingertips, you can make informed decisions that help keep your business in a position to thrive and grow.

 Obviously, there are a number of factors that go into keeping your bar or restaurant solvent.
 But ensuring that your draft beer program is profitable is a great start towards keeping things afloat, and we promise that this chart/equation will help you do just that.